SpicychieF05/PyPass/README.md

 - **Internet**: Not required - works completely offline
 - **Dependencies**: None - everything included in the .exe file

+## 🛡️ Windows SmartScreen Notice

+> Important for first-time users on Windows

+When launching PyPass for the first time, Windows may display a blue SmartScreen warning:

+“Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.”

+This happens because the app is new and unsigned—not because it’s unsafe.
+PyPass is a fully offline application and does not access the internet.

+Follow these steps to proceed safely:

+1) Click “More info” in the SmartScreen dialog
+2) Click the “Run anyway” button
+3) PyPass will launch normally

+Tips:
+- If you downloaded the ZIP (safe folder) version, extract the ZIP first, then run `PyPass.exe` inside the extracted folder
+- For extra peace of mind, you can turn off Wi‑Fi before launching—PyPass works entirely offline
+- You can verify the download by comparing the `.sha256` checksum provided on the Releases page

 ## 🏗️ Building from Source

 ### Using Build Scripts (Recommended)